npgall/concurrent-trees/documentation/FrequentlyAskedQuestions.md

+# Frequently Asked Questions #

-Frequently Asked Questions.
-For various values of "frequently".
+_For various values of "frequently"._

 ## What is Lazy Evaluation, and why return Iterable instead of Collection or Set? ##